Growth and fixed mindsets

 My STEM Story: Scaling STEM Motivation Through Digital Storytelling and Near Peer Relationships

 My STEM Story represents a transformative effort to bridge theory and methods across psychology, journalism, and education to design, test, and disseminate an intervention intended to enhance science motivation and achievement among high school students from groups underrepresented in STEM fields.
-This project is being funded by the National Science Foundation.
+This project was funded by the National Science Foundation.

-RAPID: Developing and Researching Youth-Driven Media that Highlights Science as an Act of Service During a Public Health Crisis
+Developing and Researching Youth-Driven Media that Highlights Science as an Act of Service During a Public Health Crisis

 The COVID-19 pandemic has presented an opportunity to leverage the increased visibility of science and scientists in the public sphere to enhance interest and engagement in science among adolescents.
 This NSF Rapid Response project builds on the success of My STEM Story by exploring how images portraying youth scientists serving their communities through science can shape academic and career identities in science among high school students.